gill@hindmarsh-family-tree.co.uk

 Mr Hindmarsh of the Pentonville prison is to be transferred to be steward at Dartmoor Prison"

-In Dartmoor the family live with a governess and servants.
-Broadmoor Hospital opened in about 1863 and William transferred to work there in 1866, replacing a Mr Duncan the acting Steward.
+In Dartmoor, the family lived with a governess and servants.
+Broadmoor Hospital opened in about 1863, and William transferred to work there in 1866, replacing a Mr Duncan, the acting Steward.

 House of Commons Parliamentary Papers